Shorse321/CSC510Group24/proj2/README.md

 - No waiting, no confusion — just stack and go.
 - Feeling adventurous?
 Get random burgers tailored.
 - Watch your order come to life from kitchen to tray.

+### Features
+#### User Management

+Unified login portal providing role-based access and functionality for customers, staff and admins.

+#### Order Purchase

+Interactive page that lets users custom-build their burger from scratch; With real-time visuals and dynamic pricing, customers can choose from a variety of buns, patties, sauces and toppings.

+#### Order Management

+Staff manages orders in real-time to prepare and fulfill them efficiently; Customers can track orders’ progress, ensuring transparency and reducing waiting time at the counter.

+#### Menu Management

+Admins have full control over menu items and daily ingredient availability; Mark healthy options and disable out-of-stock ingredients to promote balanced, nutritious meals.

 ### Who can use StackShack?